Raynor-Cerebellum-Project/RCP_analysis/README.md

 6. PCA of the firing rate matrix (not used right now)
 7. Separate left and right reaches
 8. Output `.npz` and `.mat` files in `~results/checkpoints/PeriStim`
+9. The process is repeated twice, once for control reaches (Use IR crossing as peri-event) and once for at rest conditions (No separation of left right reaches)

+TODO: Concatenate control files by port and by depth
-## 8. Make baseline and peri-stim plots
+## 7. Make plots
 `batch_scripts/plot_complete_shaded_BT.py`

 **Steps:**
 1. Plot aligned baseline traces
 2. Plot aligned condition traces
+3. Plot aligned at rest traces
-3. These plots include (Median, variance, mean traces, median count traces, and chosen / best DLC coordinates) 4, Plot first 4 trials
+4. These plots include (Median, variance, mean traces, median count traces, and chosen / best DLC coordinates) 4, Plot first 4 trials

-## 9. LFP Band Analysis
+## 8. LFP Band Analysis
 `batch_scripts/analyze_lfp_bands.py`

 Performs blanking, cleaning, and bandpass filtering of LFP data for both NPRW and Utah arrays, aligned to stimulation events.